ao5357/development_favicon/readme.md

 If you'd like to fix bugs, add features, improve performance, or otherwise contribute to the project, I'm very open to pull requests.

+### Install (unpacked)

+To install the development version of the extension, either clone the repo or use the ZIP download.
+At chrome://extensions make sure to check the "Developer mode" checkbox in the upper right-hand corner.
+After that, there will be a button to load an unpacked extension.
+Click that and select the folder containing the extension.
+It should then be ready to go!

 Thank you for your interest in Development Favicon!